 Load Shift can raise minimum load thereby reducing the need for downward and upward flexible resource adequacy.
 Whether and to what extent this contribution warrants a resource adequacy value warrants further consideration.

-The Working Group recognized that any determination of resource adequacy value may introduce performance requirements (e.g., telemetry, response time, response duration) on the providers of Load Shift.
+The LSWG recognized that any determination of resource adequacy value may introduce performance requirements (e.g., telemetry, response time, response duration) on the providers of Load Shift.
 Those performance requirements may vary by the resource adequacy service being provided.
 Discussion of the appropriate performance requirements should be considered alongside the positive contributions identified above.

-The Working Group considered whether resource adequacy payments are necessary to incentivize customer and/or aggregator participation in the development of Load Shift.
-The Working Group concludes that, if in considering the questions raised here, the Commission finds Load Shift provides a reliability service, commensurate resource adequacy capacity payments would be appropriate; however, if the resource does not provide reliability services, capacity payments should not be used to incent Load Shift.
+The LSWG considered whether resource adequacy payments are necessary to incentivize customer and/or aggregator participation in the development of Load Shift.
+The LSWG concludes that, if in considering the questions raised here, the Commission finds Load Shift provides a reliability service, commensurate resource adequacy capacity payments would be appropriate; however, if the resource does not provide reliability services, capacity payments should not be used to incent Load Shift.
 In that circumstance, other incentive instruments would be more appropriate.

 Data Access

-The Working Group considered whether there were any data access issues which must be addressed to support the development of Load Shift in California.
-The Working Group concludes that Rule 24/32, as well as ongoing efforts under the Distribution Resource Planning proceeding (R.14-08-013) and the new applications filed by each utility to expand click-through (proceeding pending), should provide an adequate foundation for addressing most data access issues related to Load Shift.
-The Working Group recommends that the Commission make clear that providers of Load Shift are eligible to access data under Rule 24/32 and Distribution Resource Planning, consistent with the rules applied to any of the entities.
+The LSWG considered whether there were any data access issues, which must be addressed to support the development of Load Shift in California.
+The LSWG concludes that Rule 24/32, as well as ongoing efforts under the Distribution Resource Planning proceeding (R.14-08-013) and the new applications filed by each utility to expand click-through (proceeding pending), should provide an adequate foundation for addressing most data access issues related to Load Shift.
+The LSWG recommends that the Commission make clear that providers of Load Shift are eligible to access data under Rule 24/32 and Distribution Resource Planning, consistent with the rules applied to any of the entities.

-Beyond that foundation, the Working Group notes that several proposals require access to price or GHG signals, price information from the wholesale markets, or distribution grid condition data.
+Beyond that foundation, the LSWG notes that several proposals require access to price or GHG signals, price information from the wholesale markets, or distribution grid condition data.
 In the event those proposals are further pursued, the pilot or program development process should detail how the provider would access the necessary data.

 Greenhouse Gas Emissions

 Per the direction of D.18-06-012, GHG emission impacts were considered for each proposal and included in the product descriptions.
-As a threshold matter, the Working Group adopted two guidelines for its approach to complying with this direct.
-First, while the Commission’s direction was specific to storage the Working Group decided to consider GHG impacts of Load Shift from all technologies.
-This guideline was considered consistent with the Working Group’s commitment to technological neutrality.
-Second, the Working Group interpreted the direction to consider GHG impacts of Load Shift generally, but not to resolve the question with finality.
+As a threshold matter, the LSWG adopted two guidelines for its approach to complying with this direct.
+First, while the Commission’s direction was specific to storage the LSWG decided to consider GHG impacts of Load Shift from all technologies.
+This guideline was considered consistent with the LSWG’s commitment to technological neutrality.
+Second, the LSWG interpreted the direction to consider GHG impacts of Load Shift generally, but not to resolve the question with finality.

 Following these guidelines, the emissions impacts of Load Shift were evaluated on two criteria.
 First, if the proposal was market integrated and/or resulted in incremental consumption during periods of negative pricing, that proposal would not require additional emissions metrics due to the strong correlation between negative prices and GHG emissions in CAISO markets.
 Second, If the proposal was not market integrated or was reasonably expected to result in consumption during periods of positive prices, that proposal would need to identify its proposed emission metric for further consideration by the Commission.
 Detailed proposals for how these emission metrics would work could be considered at the request of the Commission, but need not be delineated at this time and would be best addressed in coordination with comparable determinations being considered in the Self Generation Incentive Program.